-Dear Student and Parents
+Dear Student & Parents,

-It is a privilege to welcome you to GEMS World Academy Primary School for the 2020-21 academic year.
+It is a privilege to welcome you to GEMS World Academy for the 2021-22 academic year.
 The PYP Handbook is designed to provide you with all the information you may need to gain a solid understanding of the policies and procedures in place to best support your child's learning.
-Our GWA Weekly newsletter will keep you up to date on all current affairs within our Academy.
+A valuable source of information is our weekly newsletter, which will keep you up to date on all current affairs, events, news and learning taking place within our Academy.

-At GEMS World Academy, our ethos is student-centered and offers personalised learning for every student in a safe and respectful environment.
+Our ethos is student-centred and personalised learning for every student, in a respectful environment so that all our students are safe, secure and successful.

 We place a strong emphasis on our GENIUS values: